Program Advisory Committee

 Freelance Dance Teacher/Choreographer, CAEA, UBCP, ACTRA

-Suzanne is an independent artist working as a master ballet teacher, musical theatre instructor and choreographer.
+Suzanne is an independent artist working as a master ballet teacher and choreographer with dance studios, aspirants and professional companies.

-Originally from Vancouver, she trained and danced with some of the world’s finest ballet companies from Germany’s Stuttgart Ballet to Canada’s Royal Winnipeg Ballet, Portugal’s International Academy to London England’s Dance Centre to Pacific Ballet Theatre (Ballet B.C.)
+Originally from Vancouver, she trained and danced with some of the worlds finest ballet companies from Germany’s Stuttgart Ballet to Canada’s Royal Winnipeg Ballet, London England’s Dance Centre to Pacific Ballet Theatre (Ballet B.C.)

-Suzanne was ballet mistress / rehearsal director for Ballet British Columbia for 5 yrs under Artistic Director John Alleyne, rehearsing works by and with James Kudelka, Paul Taylor, Jean Grand Maitre, Reid Anderson, Anna Marie Holmes, and most recently teaching / rehearsing Ballet Kelowna under AD / CEO Simone Orlando.
+Ballet mistress and rehearsal director for Ballet BC for 5 seasons under Artistic Director John Alleyne, she worked with James Kudelka, Paul Taylor, Jean Grand Maitre, Reid Anderson, and Anna Marie Holmes.
+She has also rehearsed works with Joshua Beamish at MOVE the Company, Mascall Dance and recently with Simone Orlando and Wen Wei Wang at Ballet Kelowna.

-Suzanne’s passion, enthusiasm, and extensive background in many facets of the performing arts, make her in great demand as a teacher, choreographer, rehearsal director and adjudicator.
+Currently one of Canada’s most respected and talented artists, Suzanne works with many dance studios, coaching YAGP entrants, guest teaching across Canada and adjudicating dance competitions.
+Her passion, enthusiasm in many facets of the performing arts, make her in great demand as an actor, teacher, choreographer, rehearsal director and adjudicator.

 Freelance Dance Teacher/Choreographer, Director of Alysa Pires Dance Projects, Choreographic Associate with The National Ballet of Canada, Honours BFA Theatre Performance, Ryerson University.